Paw1700/WalletApp/APP INFO.md

 # BUG-LIST
 - [ ] Others Button Dont work in choosing receivers
+    - [ ] Change Resolver to create receiver from name if dont have id
-- [ ] Transaction Description Component don't have animation
+- [x] Transaction Description Component don't have animation
+- [x] When editing transaction avaible amount is change from start

 # IN PROGRESS
-- [ ] Complete Categories List (Transfer money)
+- [ ] Complete Categories List
 - [ ] Complete Companies List
+- [ ] Add Other Currencies
+    - [ ] Add Accounts Data Of Foreign Currency
+    - [ ] Add Account Currency Switch in Adding Account
+    - [ ] Add Currency Converting
+    - [ ] Add Other Currency to sum of avaible funds

 # NEXT TO DO
-- [ ] Add Other Currencies
 - [ ] Add Filtering Date in Transaction List
 - [ ] Add Remembering Choosed Account and Account Carousel order
 - [ ] Funds transferring between accounts